 At elections held within the District on November 6, 2001 and May 15, 2004, the District's voters authorized the issuance of an aggregate principal amount of \$37,200,000 of unlimited tax bonds for the construction of the District's water, sanitary sewer and drainage system and \$9,500,000 of unlimited tax bonds to construct park and recreational facilities.
 To date, the District has issued eight installments of bonds to acquire utility facilities in the aggregate principal amount of \$36,790,000 and \$410,000 in bonds remain authorized but unissued.
 The District has issued one installment of bonds to acquire park and recreational facilities in the principal amount of \$2,845,000 and \$6,655,000 in bonds remain authorized but unissued for such purposes.
-On November 6, 2001, voters of the District authorized the issuance of a total of \$24,200,000 of bonds payable from taxes to be issued only for the purpose of refunding the District's outstanding debt, of which \$21,168,001.29 will remain authorized but unissued after the issuance of the Bonds.
+On November 6, 2001, voters of the District authorized the issuance of a total of \$24,200,000 of bonds payable from taxes to be issued only for the purpose of refunding the District's outstanding debt, of which \$20,818,001.29 will remain authorized but unissued after the issuance of the Bonds.

-The Bonds are being issued to achieve a debt service savings in the years 2014 through 2024, inclusive, by refunding \$2,615,000 of the District's outstanding Unlimited Tax Bonds, Series 2007, Unlimited Tax Bonds, Series 2007A, Unlimited Tax Bonds, Series 2008, and Unlimited Tax Bonds, Series 2009 (collectively, the "Refunded Bonds").
+The Bonds are being issued to achieve a debt service savings in the years 2015 through 2036, inclusive, by refunding \$2,630,000 of the District's outstanding Unlimited Tax Bonds, Series 2009 (the "Refunded Bonds").
 See "DEBT SERVICE REQUIREMENTS."